xczl-785/Writer/README-en.md

 - use familiar shortcuts like in traditional document tools
 - manage multiple local files and folders within one workspace

-then Writer is trying to solve exactly this combination of needs.
+then Writer is built around exactly this combination of needs.

 ---